koka-lang/koka/readme.md

 * [x] Update the JavaScript backend to 1) use modern modules instead of amdefine, 2) use the new bigints instead of bigint.js, and 3) add support for int64. (landed in the `dev` branch)
 * [x] Port `std/text/regex` from v1 (using PCRE)
-* [ ] A language server for Visual Studio Code and Atom.
-Koka can already generate a typed [range map](src/Syntax/RangeMap.hs) so this should be managable.
-Partially done: see PR #100 (by @fwcd) -- it just needs work on packaging it to make it easy to build and install as part of the Koka installer.
 * [ ] Package management of Koka modules.
 * [x] Compile to WASM (using emscripten on the current C backend)
 * [ ] Improve compilation of local state to use local variables directly (in C) without allocation.
 Tricky though due to multiple resumptions.